tapasweni-pathak/Women-GitHubers/README.md

 # Women-GitHubers
 Let's collect the data of Woman on GitHub, who inspired you to code more, learn more.
+[Read more about this project](https://medium.com/@TapasweniPathak/how-about-knowing-more-92680979a94b#.qxzlfw9k9)

 **Note:** Please maintain the below list in alphabetical order.